apache/arrow-cookbook/python/source/flight.rst

 ================================

-Suppose you want to implement a service that can store, send and receive parquet files using the Arrow Flight protocol, ``pyarrow`` provides an implementation framework in :mod:`pyarrow.flight` and particularly through the :class:`pyarrow.flight.FlightServerBase` class.
+Suppose you want to implement a service that can store, send and receive Parquet files using the Arrow Flight protocol, ``pyarrow`` provides an implementation framework in :mod:`pyarrow.flight` and particularly through the :class:`pyarrow.flight.FlightServerBase` class.